1981 Formula One World Championship: Non-championship race: South Africa

 The race was held in quite wet conditions, however the rain had abated shortly before the start of the grand prix.
-Notably it was only Carlos Reutemann from second on the grid and Keke Rosberg in fourth on the grid who went for slicks, everyone else was on wet weather tyres.
+Notably, only Carlos Reutemann from second on the grid and Keke Rosberg in fourth on the grid who went for slicks, everyone else would choose wet weather tyres.
 Unsurprisingly, Reutemann and Rosberg made poor starts in the still wet conditions.
 Piquet maintained his lead as Reutemann dropped behind Elio de Angelis and the fast starting Jan Lammers who had come up from tenth on the grid.
-Lammers was running well behind De Angelis before on the second lap, he went for the overtake.
+Lammers was running well behind De Angelis before he went for the overtake on the second lap.
 Lammers lost control in the wet conditions and tapped the rear of De Angelis where he spun wide into the gravel trap.
 He dropped right down to the back of the field where he would go on to retire later in the race with brake fade.
 Nigel Mansell had made a storming start, moving into fourth place with John Watson right behind him.
 The reigning champion Alan Jones had dropped down to sixth after a poor start to the race.
-Derek Daly had also done well to climb up to seventh, on March's return to F1.
+Derek Daly had also done well to climb up to seventh on March's return to F1.
 On lap 4, both Mansell and Watson moved ahead of Reutemann.
 A three-way battle for second place then followed with De Angelis, Mansell and Watson.
-Lap five saw Watson move ahead of Mansell, the following lap he moved ahead of the other Lotus of De Angelis.
+Lap 5 saw Watson move ahead of Mansell, the following lap he moved ahead of the other Lotus of De Angelis.
 Alan Jones then began a comeback drive, moving ahead of Reutemann and Mansell.
 On lap 11, Geoff Lees spun off the circuit in his Theodore, Lees unluckily went through the catchfencing and was hit on the head by one of the catchfencing poles.
 Lees had to be lifted out of the car by the marshalls as he had been briefly knocked unconscious by the pole.
-The track had then began to dry, Alan Jones was the first driver to come into slicks with Nigel Mansell following suit, despite having spun on the previous lap.
+The track had then begun to dry, Alan Jones was the first driver to come into slicks with Nigel Mansell following suit, despite having spun on the previous lap.
 Jones having aquaplaned off the circuit on his out-lap damaged the rear of his car.
 Jones returned to the pits as his mechanics were forced to repair his rear wing.
 Jones would later retire with a loose skirt.
 By this time, only Piquet and Watson were the only front runners not to have pitted.
-Piquet pitted for new tyres allowing Watson to take the lead of the race.
+Piquet pitted for new tyres, allowing Watson to take the lead of the race.
 Watson then followed Piquet into the pits the following lap.
-Reutemann now inherited the lead, enjoying a comfortable lead, his gamble of racing with dry tyres since the start of the race had paid off.
+Reutemann inherited a comfortable lead; his gamble of racing with dry tyres since the start of the race had paid off.
 Female racer Desiré Wilson retired on lap 51 when she spun her Tyrrell off the circuit.
-Reutemann took a comfortable win, 20 seconds ahead of Piquet ahead of de Angelis, Rosberg and John Watson in a McLaren.
+Reutemann took a comfortable win, 20 seconds ahead of Piquet and ahead of De Angelis, Rosberg and John Watson in a McLaren.